Ramonywangziyao/Project_WealthVision/README.md

 # proj_dynamicVision
-Computer Vision project for activity
+Computer Vision project for real-time activity recognition

 <h2>Introduction</h2>
 <p>To make Computer Vision and Machine Learning be more useful in life, human activity recognition based on real-time video stream captured by camera should be focused more.
 However, there are some technical difficulties for making the activity recognition real-time.
 There are delays or there might be big delays.
 This project aims to achieve this goal, to distinguish actions while reducing the delay with relatively high accuracy by adopting Long-term Recurrent Convolutional Networks(LCRNs).</p>